Karmamudrā: Controversy

-Judith Simmer-Brown notes that in Tibet there was a strong tradition amongst yogi outside the monastic communities of the practice of karmamudra.
+Judith Simmer-Brown notes that in Tibet there was a strong tradition among yogi outside the monastic communities of the practice of karmamudra.
 She states that these were primarily non-celibate practitioners such as terton, ngagpa and hereditary lamas within the Nyingma and Kagyu schools.
 However, she notes, their lifestyles sometimes scandalised the monastic communities, particularly those of the Gelug, who valued strict monastic discipline.

 Vipassana teacher Jack Kornfield quotes one unnamed female Buddhist teacher, wherein she talks about an old, realized lama choosing a thirteen- to fourteen-year-old nun to become his sexual consort every year.
 After talking to "a number of Western women who had slept with their lamas" this same unnamed individual concludes the practice benefited only the lamas.

 Academic, feminist and former Kagyu nun June Campbell has spoken about women acting as karmamudra in secret sexual relationships with lamas, including one she says she had when she was in her late twenties with the incarnation of Kalu Rinpoche who died in 1989.
 In an interview with Tricycle: The Buddhist Review she states that at the time she did not feel exploited but thinking about it over the years she came to see the demand for secrecy combined with an imbalance of power as similar to the techniques used by child abusers.